Meet us at ShopTalk Europe, Booth L46

 Top of Funnel (ToF) or Awareness Stage

-When people first realize they have a problem, they start searching for possible solutions.
+When people first figure out they’ve got a problem, they start going off in search of possible solutions.
 This is when you need to think like your audience and figure out what they’d search for.
 For example, Notion targets these informational keywords:

 • Content calendar template